JeremieRD/Playwright-template-ts/README.md

 ```

 ### Visual testing
-Playwright can compare images to verify pixel difference is within acceptable range.
+Playwright can compare images to verify pixel difference is within acceptable limits.
 See `tests/visual-assertions.spec.ts` for how this can be implemented.
+Snapshots will vary slightly between browsers and operating systems, so you will need to maintain a set of snapshots for every environment the tests run on.
+For that reason, we recommend only running visual tests on CI.

 If you need to generate new snapshots, use Docker to create them in an environment that matches your CI.
 If the tests will run inside a Docker container or on Linux, you can use Playwright's Docker image to generate snapshots.